kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 comments: true
 ---

-<iframe width="420" height="315" src="http://www.youtube.com/embed/hI4Ed9ejEuU" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="http://www.youtube.com/embed/azU3I1rwNv8" frameborder="0" allowfullscreen></iframe>

-As a fan of `Game of Thrones`, I couldn't wait for it to return for a 7th season.
-Watching the season premier, I greatly enjoyed that great scene of Sam doing his chores at the Citadel.
+As a fan of Game of Thrones, I couldn't wait for it to return for a 7th season.
+Watching the season premier, I greatly enjoyed that iconic scene of Sam doing his chores at the Citadel.

 I enjoyed it so much that I wanted to see more of it... _much more of it_.

-In this post we'll take the short video compilation of sam cleaning the Citadel, we will split it to multiple sub clips and create a video of sam cleaning the Citadel using a random mix of those sub clips.
+In this post we'll take the short video compilation of Sam cleaning the Citadel, we will split it to multiple sub clips and create a video of Sam cleaning the Citadel using a random mix of those sub clips.

 Now, it would have taken me about five minutes to do all of this manually by splitting the video and then combining all the parts using some video editing program.
 But why would I waste five minutes when I can spend a whole weekend doing the same thing with Python?